What is standardisation

 Scroll to the end of the page for resources regarding standardisation.

-Technology can be used for standardisation activities and is ideal if not all the team members can attend a meeting or activity at the same time, or are located in different venues.
+Technology can be used for standardisation activities and is ideal if not all the team members can attend a meeting or activity at the same time, or are located at different venues.

-You can find out more regarding using technology on this page.
+You can find out more regarding authenticity, and technology.

-• taking digital recordings or videos of role play activities or case studies, for example, an assessor making a decision and providing developmental feedback.
+taking digital recordings or videos of role play activities or case studies, for example, an assessor making a decision and providing developmental feedback to a learner.
 Assessors could view the recordings remotely to comment on strengths and limitations of a particular method

-• visually recording standardisation activities and uploading them to an intranet or virtual learning environment (VLE) for later viewing.
+visually recording standardisation activities and uploading them to an intranet or virtual learning environment (VLE) for later viewing or as a refresher.

 The benefits can include: